 This can have an impact on the mission reliability.
+If a project is rated highly critical by the customer due to considerations other than safety, safe life to leakage verification of the metallic pressure vessel is sometimes requested instead of, or in addition to, LBB verification.
+It is recommended that this agreement is achieved as early as possible, for example in the statement of work and associated baseline requirements, and then reflected in the Fracture Control Plan.

 ECSS-E-ST-32-02_0260041

-In the case specified in 4.3.2.1d, requirements for ‘fatigue analysis’ shall be applied in conformance with ECSS-E-ST-32.
+In the case specified in 4.3.2.1d, requirements for ‘fatigue analysis’ shall be applied in conformance with 5.2h and ECSS-E-ST-32, considering credible manufacturing imperfections and defects to the extent agreed between customer and supplier.

+Requirement 5.2h specifies a scatter factor of 5 for fatigue analysis.

 ECSS-E-ST-32-02_0260042

 Qualification tests shall be conducted according to clause 4.3.2.2 to demonstrate the structural adequacy of the design.